You are here

 If you find bed bugs or suspect they may be in your home, call a pest exterminator to treat your house.
 Do not try to control bed bugs with over-the-counter pesticides purchased from local home and garden stores.
 It won’t work, and you may endanger the health of your family!

-By Jerome Goddard, PhD, Extension Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology; and Kristine T. Edwards, PhD, retired Senior Extension Associate, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
+By Jerome Goddard, PhD, Extension Professor, Agricultural Science and Plant Protection; and Kristine T. Edwards, PhD, Senior Extension Associate (retired).

 Print Friendly, PDF & Email